-The purpose of this policy is to protect people, particularly children, at risk adults and beneficiaries of assistance, from any harm that may be caused due to their coming into contact with Felix Fund.
+The purpose of this policy is to protect people, particularly children, at risk adults and beneficiaries, from any harm that may be caused due to their coming into contact with Felix Fund.
 This includes harm arising from:

 - The conduct of staff or personnel associated with Felix Fund.

-- The design and implementation of Felix Fund’s programmes and activities.
+- The design and implementation of Felix Fund’s programs and activities.

 This policy does not cover:

 - Sexual harassment in the workplace – this is dealt with under Felix Fund’s Bullying & Harassment Policy.

 - Safeguarding concerns in the wider community not perpetrated by Felix Fund or associated personnel.

 Felix Fund is committed to pro-actively safeguarding children, young people, and vulnerable adults with whom trustees, staff, or volunteers, come into contact, during fundraising or welfare activities.
 Examples of charity activities in which staff may encounter children or vulnerable adults, include school visits, community sports projects and national or regional events.

 The welfare and safety of the person at risk is paramount.
 All vulnerable people, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation, or identity have a right to equal protection from all types of harm or abuse.
 Some of our beneficiaries and supporters are additionally at risk because of the impact of previous experiences, their level of dependency, communication need or other issues.

 The charity takes all reasonable care to protect its beneficiaries and supporters and complies with the Institute of Fundraising guidance on treating donors fairly.
 Felix Fund will never exploit vulnerability and will do everything it can to ensure that potential donors are able to make an informed decision about the support they choose to give.